pursuit-curriculum/unit-full-stack-web-development/intro-to-sql/README.md

 SELECT * FROM dvds;
 ```

-You don't have to enter all the fields (only the required ones)
+You don't have to enter all the fields (only the required ones).

 ```SQL
 INSERT INTO